Beginners guide to home education resources

 Raid the kitchen for science materials, such as cornflour and bicarbonate of soda

-The home education community is so friendly and welcoming; join your local Facebook home education group to find out about arranged group outings or sessions.
+The home education community is so friendly and welcoming; you can join your local Facebook home education group to find out about arranged group outings, and there will always be someone willing to give you advice.

 Forest schools are a great source of learning about topics like science, seasons and nature, and they are perfect for children that need lots of movement and fresh air to learn.